Carr Center History

-During our tenure the neighborhood occupancy reaching 100%.
+During our tenure the neighborhood occupancy reached 100%.
 It also resulted in the city recasting the vision for the neighborhood, for private commercial developers coming in to make new investments.
-As a result, the Carr Center was displaced and had to relocate.
-We are now anchored in Detroit’s Midtown neighborhood.
+As a result, the Carr Center was displaced and had to relocate and we are now anchored in Detroit’s Midtown neighborhood.

 In 2016, the Carr Center hired its first artistic director, the internationally renowned jazz pianist and jazz educator Geri Allen.
 Geri’s vision was to “expand and nationalize the Carr Center.”

 During a single year, she moved the organization toward that vision bringing strong national and international artists to join local and regional artists in performances and exhibitions.
 Despite her untimely death in 2017, we continued to move the Carr Center forward.

 In Fall 2017 we welcomed triple Grammy and Tony award winning jazz icon and actress, Dee Dee Bridgewater, and three-time Grammy winner, composer, drummer, producer Terri Lyne Carrington to serve as co-artistic directors.
 Following the completion of that groundbreaking term Dee Dee went on to pursue her many endeavors.